fatbobman/ObservableDefaults/README.md

 - `ignoreExternalChanges`: Whether to ignore external changes.
 - `prefix`: A prefix for `UserDefaults` keys.
 - `autoInit`: Whether to automatically generate the initializer (default is `true`).
+- `observeFirst`: Observation priority mode.
+When enabled (set to true), only properties explicitly marked with `@DefaultsBacked` will correspond to UserDefaults, while others will be treated as ObservableOnly.
+The default value is false

 #### Example